 With a CRM in place, you would not only have centralised and quick access to your customer information such as their contact information, their past interactions and transactions, their buyer preferences, and much more.

-2. Your data is stored on multiple sources
+2. Your data is stored in multiple sources

-The lack of transparent and quality customer data that is stored and displayed on a single location puts your employees and salespeople at a disadvantage and wastes precious time.
+The lack of transparent and quality customer data that is stored and displayed in a single location puts your employees and salespeople at a disadvantage and wastes precious time.

-You have no clear or thorough insights into how your salespeople are interacting with clients, what is being said.
+You have no clear or thorough insights into how your salespeople are interacting with clients and what is being said.

 4. Sharing reports is a nightmare